Spectral Invariants in Lagrangian Floer homology of open subset: Introduction

+\begin{thrm} Let $f^\pm{\in}\mathcal F^{\pm}(M)$ be two Morse functions from a special class of Morse functions (see Definition~\ref{defn:f} in Section~\ref{sec:PSS}).
+There exist PSS-type isomorphisms

-which are inverse to each other and natural with respect to canonical isomorphisms in Morse and Floer theory.
-More precisely, if denote the canonical isomorphisms in Floer and Morse theory respectively, and $\Psi_\alpha$ and $\Psi_\beta$ the corresponding PSS isomorphisms, then the diagram
+which are natural with respect to canonical isomorphisms in Morse and Floer theory.
+More precisely, if denote the canonical isomorphisms in Floer and Morse theory respectively, and $\Phi_\alpha$ and $\Phi_\beta$ the corresponding PSS homomorphisms, then the diagram

-commutes. \end{thrm} We construct PSS isomorphisms and prove Theorem~\ref{thm:PSS} in Section~\ref{sec:PSS}.
-First we construct the corresponding isomorphisms for approximations $HF(O_M,\Upsilon_\varepsilon:H,J_\varepsilon)$ and prove that they commute with the homomorphisms that define the direct limit~(\ref{eq:dir_limit}).
+commutes, and the same holds for the isomorphism $\Psi$. \end{thrm} We construct PSS homomorphisms and prove Theorem~\ref{thm:PSS} in Section~\ref{sec:PSS}.
+First we construct the corresponding homomorphisms for approximations $HF_*(O_M,\Upsilon_\varepsilon:H,J_\varepsilon)$ and prove that they commute with the homomorphisms that define the direct limit~(\ref{eq:dir_limit}).

 Next, we construct three pair-of-pants type products in Morse and Floer theory for open sets.
 Products in Morse and Floer theory were studied by various authors: Abbondandolo and Schwarz~\cite{AS}, Auroux~\cite{Aur}, Oh~\cite{O2} and also in~\cite{KMS}.